inokomi/inokomi.github.io/README.md

-# Odin Knowledge Base

-Odin is a Jekyll template for knowledgebases and support sites.
+# Inokomi's Github Page

+Hey there!
+I'm trying out Github Pages while using Odin is as a Jekyll template.
+I'm still learning and working on building the site.

 Please see the [official Jekyll docs](https://jekyllrb.com/docs/) for more info on running, building and editing a Jekyll site.

-*Full documentation is in the works and coming soon*